AnneJ17/todo-app/README.md

-# todo-app
+# Todo
-A simple todo app built with Firebase Realtime Database
+A simple persisting todo app built with Kotlin and Firebase database with a complete set of CRUD(Create, Read, Upate, Delete) operations.